OpenNebula/docs/source/integration/references/sunstone_dev.rst

 Sunstone Development
 ====================

-In OpenNebula 4.14 the graphical interface code, aka Sunstone, was redesigned and modularized to improve the code readibility and ease the task of adding new components.
-Now, each component (tab, panel, form...) is defined in a separated module using `requirejs <http://requirejs.org/>`__ and HTML code is now defined in separated files using `Handlebars <http://handlebarsjs.com/>`__ templates.
-External libraries are handled using `Bower <http://bower.io/>`__ a Javascript package manager. `Zurb Foundation <http://foundation.zurb.com/>`__ is used for the styles and layout of the web and additional CSS styles are added using `SASS <http://sass-lang.com/>`__. `Grunt <http://gruntjs.com/>`__ is used as a tasker to automate the different processes to generate the optimized files.
+In OpenNebula 4.14 the graphical interface code, Sunstone, was redesigned and modularized to improve the code readibility and ease the task of adding new components.
+Now, each component (tab, panel, form...) is defined in a separate module using `requirejs <http://requirejs.org/>`__ and HTML code is now defined in separate files using `Handlebars <http://handlebarsjs.com/>`__ templates.
+External libraries are handled using `Bower <http://bower.io/>`__, a Javascript package manager. `Zurb Foundation <http://foundation.zurb.com/>`__ is used for the styles and layout of the web and additional CSS styles are added using `SASS <http://sass-lang.com/>`__. `Grunt <http://gruntjs.com/>`__ is used as a tasker to automate the different processes to generate the optimized files.

 RequireJS
 =========